Amplats strikers in South Africa to rally on Monday

 By Ed Stoddard

-JOHANNESBURG Striking South African workers at mines operated by Anglo American Platinum (AMSJ.J) kept the company guessing about whether they will call off the stoppage at a rally on Monday.
+JOHANNESBURG, Sept 29 Striking South African workers at mines operated by Anglo American Platinum kept the company guessing about whether they will call off the stoppage at a rally on Monday.

 Miners with the hardline Association of Mineworkers and Construction Union (AMCU) downed tools on Friday to protest plans by Amplats, the world's largest producer of the precious metal, to cut 3,300 jobs to restore profits.